Your first days at Surrey as an exchange student

 Students from EU/EEA countries do not need to register with the police.
 Students from certain non-EEA countries and non-Commonwealth countries may need to register with the Police upon arrival in the UK.
 The list changes, so please check the visa stamp in your passport as this is the best way to see if you need to register.

 If you do need to register and you have not registered before during another course in the UK, you may be able to do this on campus.
 Do not be too concerned that the stamp says ‘within seven days’ because, as students of the University, you are given a small extension to this deadline.
-Please ask the International Student Support Team about Police Registration sessions.
+Please ask the International Student Advice team about Police Registration sessions.
+More information can be found in the international pre-departure guide.

 If there are no sessions on campus or you cannot attend one of them, you will need to go to the Surrey Police Headquarters in person: